bookieio/Bookie/docs/api.rst

 Return a list of the most recent bookmarks

-:query param: api_key *required* - the api key for your account to make the call with
+:query param: api_key *optional* - the api key for your account to make the call with
 :query param: count - the number in the result you wish to return
 :query param: page - the page number to get results for based off of the count specified
 :query param: with_content - do you wish the readable content of the urls if available